 I got my chance to work in computers when I got older.
 I wanted to see if it was right for me.
 I volunteered in a computer store locally here helping them do web design and graphics design while they taught me how to repair computers.

-I realized after 3 months volunteering there, it was something I could do.
-I had no problems diagnosing PCs and figuring out what was wrong with them.
+I realized after 3 months volunteering there, it was something I liked to do.
+I had fun diagnosing PCs and figuring out what was wrong with them.

 PCs could have anything wrong with them.
 Googling is your friend!